 Slobodanka Borojevich - Plaintiff in Lawsuit against Canadian Government

 Patricia Adams - Executive Director of Probe International

 Jesse Griffiths - Policy Officer, Action Aid

 WATCH THE FULL VERSION:

-Amy Miller is a Montreal based award-winning filmmaker whose films have been screened at more than eighty festivals around the world; she is a media maker and social justice organizer.
-Amy remains dedicated to developing critical documentaries for transformative social change and helping out grassroots campaigns for justice.
+Amy Miller is a Montreal-based, award-winning filmmaker whose films have been screened at more than eighty festivals around the world.
+She is a media maker and social justice organizer, and remains dedicated to developing critical documentaries for transformative social change and aiding grassroots campaigns for justice.

 Boban Chaldovich is a filmmaker, video editor and graphic animator working on social, economic and climate justice documentaries and videos.
 His work has been shown at numerous international film festivals, community events and television stations across the Americas, Europe and Asia.